Genius-Society/FluidS/README.md

 Please refer to this [blog post](https://www.cnblogs.com/Genius-Society/p/17017063.html) for this section.

-# 英文版核心算法浅讲 An intro to the core algorithm
+## 英文版核心算法浅讲 An intro to the core algorithm
 The core problems solved are as follows:

 <div align=center>
     <img width="215" src="https://user-images.githubusercontent.com/20459298/233126128-b877e41e-d323-4ba3-836b-2a8600b5bd88.png"/>
 </div>

 Since the equations to be processed are made in two lines in real-time, one is the velocity field, and the other is the density field.
 And what we're going to end up visualizing is the latter.
 However, real-time updates of the former are also essential because the latter's real-time updates need to be supported by the former.

-## Core process
 The solution flow for the speed field and the density field is as follows:

 <div align=center>
     <b>Figure 1: Velocity field and density field solution process</b><br>